 The famous producer says “I have a new idea for a movie.”

 “What’s the plot?” asks the writer.

-“There’s this boy, and he’s really a robot.”
-Shyamalan answers.
+“There’s this boy, and he’s really a robot.” the producer answers.

-The personality flaw actually helps us relate to the supernatural.
-We automatically assume that characters that walk and talk like people (at least some of the time) share the nature of humans.
-They could have drastically different thoughts, emotions (or lack of them) and needs.
-This kind of creature is more difficult to write into a story, but ultimately more fascinating when well developed.
+The personality flaw actually helps us relate to the hero with super powers.
+We automatically assume that characters that walk and talk like people (at least some of the time) also share the traits of human nature.
+However, a superhero could have a drastically different way of thinking or feeling (or lack of feeling).
+This kind of character is more difficult to create but is ultimately more fascinating when well developed.

 In a discussion with high school aged writers about the changes in literary rules for vampires, many of them lamented the fact that the new breed of vampire doesn’t have to watch out for sunrise.
 They seem just like humans only stronger, immortal and with a taste for blood, not necessarily human blood.
 However, one astute student noted that even the modern “humanized” vampires were more interesting when stories revolve around their interactions with humans and the conflicts that resulted.
 So the superhero with the fantastic new power that you have created needs to care about humans and be involved their society.
 The plot may not differ much from man of the age-old man versus man plots.
 But the addition of the superhuman power, and superhuman weakness, can make the plot more intriguing.